 When it's time to apply for a mortgage loan, you need to know the difference between a mortgage broker and a loan officer.
 People can confuse the two because both will produce the same result: a new home.
 Yet it is beneficial to recognize the difference between them so you know what to expect from them during your mortgage application process.

 About Mortgage Brokers

-Mortgage Bankers work for a particular lending institution (such as a bank, credit union, etc.) who offer and process mortgages and other loan programs for their place of employment alone.
-They may be able to promote loans to fit a variety of situations, but all the loans will be programs of the same lender.
+Mortgage Bankers are representatives of a specific lending institution (such as a bank, credit union, etc.) who work with mortgages and other lending programs for their company alone.
+There may be a variety of loans types to choose from even though all are programs of that specific lender.

-Also called a "loan representative" or "account executive," a mortgage banker acts of behalf of the borrower to the lender.
-The borrower is helped through the whole process, from selecting the loan to closing, by the mortgage banker.
-Loan officers may be given a commission or salary for their work by their employers.
+A mortgage banker (also known as an "account executive" or "loan representative") acts on behalf of the borrower to the lender.
+A loan officer can guide you through the selection, processing and loan closing.
+Loan officers can be paid a commission or salary for their work by their employers.